github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/codeql-code-scanning-for-compiled-languages.md

 1. Search for a build file in the root directory.
 Check for Gradle then Maven then Ant build files.
 1. Run the first build file found.
 If both Gradle and Maven files are present, the Gradle file is used.
 1. Otherwise, search for build files in direct subdirectories of the root directory.
 If only one subdirectory contains build files, run the first file identified in that subdirectory (using the same preference as for 1).
 If more than one subdirectory contains build files, report an error.

+{% ifversion code-scanning-default-setup-self-hosted-310 %}
+#### Setting up self-hosted runners for Java default setup analysis

+{% note %}

+**Note:** For default setup code scanning to work on self-hosted runners, the runners must be able to build the projects in question.
+The following guidance details tooling you will likely need, but it may not be exhaustive, and some of the tooling may not be required in certain cases.

+{% endnote %}

+The required version(s) of Java should be present on the self-hosted runner:

+- If the runner will be used for analyzing repositories that need a single version of Java, then the appropriate JDK version needs to be installed, and needs to be present in the PATH variable (so that `java` and `javac` can be found).

+- If the runner will be used for analyzing repositories that need multiple versions of Java, then the appropriate JDK versions need to be installed, and can be specified via the `toolchains.xml` file.
+This is a configuration file, typically used by Apache Maven, that allows you to specify the location of the tools, the version of the tools, and any additional configuration that is required to use the tools.
+For more information, see "[Guide to Using Toolchains](https://maven.apache.org/guides/mini/guide-using-toolchains.html)" in the Apache Maven documentation.

+The following executables will likely be required for a range of Java projects, and should be present in the PATH variable, but they will not be essential in all cases:

+- `mvn` (Apache Maven)

+- `gradle` (Gradle)

+- `ant` (Apache Ant)
+{% endif %}

 {% ifversion codeql-swift-beta %}